 Follow her adventures on Instagram @inanydirection_

 Read full bio

 Celebrate the start of the holiday season in Texas by attending one of these incredible parades that occur near Thanksgiving.
 With parades that happen before, on, and after Thanksgiving, there is an event on this list that is sure to fit into any busy holiday schedule.
 Full of unique floats and a joyful atmosphere, these parades are sure to get you into the holiday spirit this Thanksgiving.

 The largest Thanksgiving Day parade that occurs in the Lone Star State happens in Houston.
-This Thanksgiving day parade is a holiday tradition and has taken place every Thanksgiving for the past 70 years.
+This Thanksgiving Day parade is a holiday tradition and has taken place every Thanksgiving for the past 70 years.
 Located in downtown Houston, this parade is free to attend.
 However, you can also purchase tickets for bleacher seating.
-Nearly 400,000 spectators line the streets to view the parade and many more watch the parade broadcasted live on television on Thanksgiving morning.
+Nearly 400,000 spectators line the streets to view the parade, and many more watch the parade broadcast live on television on Thanksgiving morning.
 Marching bands, cheerleading squads, massive floats and character balloons are all in attendance at the Annual H-E-B Thanksgiving Day Parade in H-town.

 This unique parade occurs the day after Thanksgiving in San Antonio.
 The River Walk is transformed into a parade attraction, as floats actually float down the river.
 The Ford Holiday River Parade and Lighting Ceremony kicks off Christmas and the holiday season.
 View lighted riverboats with over 100,000 other spectators.
 This is also the time when the mayor of San Antonio turns the switch on to the holiday lights along the River Walk.
 Complete with live music, this river parade is a joyous celebration that is perfect for the whole family.